 Bright advocated many other causes, including the abolition of newspaper taxes; he challenged the powers of the House of Lords over tax bills, and opposed local government measures such as the Highways Bills of the early 1860s (which created new boards that he regarded as controlled by local magistrates who were in the grip of the aristocracy).
 He was also prominent in debates over the reforms in Indian cotton cultivation and government and Irish land reform, and he supported the Northern cause in the American Civil War.

 In 1880 Bright served as Lord Rector of Glasgow University, and in 1886 Oxford University awarded him an honorary doctorate.
 He died on 27 March 1889.
 He had married, in 1839, Elizabeth Priestman, who bore him a daughter and died in 1841; he then married Margaret Elizabeth Leathman in 1847, and had three daughters and four sons, two of whom later became MPs.

 Volumes of Bright’s speeches and addresses were published in 1868 and 1879.
-The most recent biography is Keith Robbins, John Bright (Routledge & Kegan Paul, 1979).
+The most recent biographies are Keith Robbins, John Bright (Routledge & Kegan Paul, 1979) and Bill Cash, John Bright: Statesman, Orator, Agitator (I.B.
+Tauris, 2012).

 Cheryl Schondhardt-Bailey was a Lecturer in Government and Elizabeth Flanagan Prueher a candidate for the Public Administration and Public Policy MSc at the LSE, at the time of writing this piece.